Dechrissen/website/blog/two-year-anniversary.md

 title: Two-Year Anniversary Special
 date: 28 August 2022
 number: 13
-description: Looking back at two years writing this blog, and looking ahead at what's to come.
+description: Looking back at two years writing this blog.
 ---

-## The Three Keystones

 Today, August 28th, 2022, marks the two-year point since I began writing this blog.
 I wanted to write a special entry to celebrate the occassion, taking a look back at these last 2 years, and then talking about what I have planned for the coming years.